Sustain pedal: Specifying pedaling in musical compositions

 In General MIDI, the sustain pedal information is controlled by Control Change number 64 (CC 64).

 Sostenuto pedal

 The sostenuto pedal is a similar device that sustains only notes that are depressed at the time the pedal is depressed.
-It is the usual middle of three pedals; but in some upright pianos the middle pedal instead lowers a veil of felt between the hammers and the strings to function as a mute.
+It is usually the middle of three pedals; but in some upright pianos the middle pedal instead lowers a veil of felt between the hammers and the strings to function as a mute.

 Half pedaling

 For mechanical pianos, and simulated on some digital piano pedals, it is possible to press down the sustain pedal only partially such that the dampers just touch the strings very slightly.
 This technique for the advanced pianist is called half pedaling and allows a fine variation of the sound.
 It can be observed that with half pedaling the damping is more effective for the higher tones.
 An example for a musical piece that is played with half pedaling by some pianists is Beethoven's Moonlight Sonata.
 Most recent digital pianos also support this effect.